Vestland+-Stadlandet+Birds

 Productions should refer to drone regulations by the Norwegian Civil Aviation Authority.
 Productions must produce an operating manual or submit a declaration to NCAA depending on the weight of the drone.

-On Safe to Fly there is information about restricted zones.
+Safe to Fly lists information about restricted zones.

 • Official name: The Kingdom of Norway